 The employer must apply for the work permit with proof that no Netherlands or European Union citizen is able to do the job.
 It takes about four weeks to process the Netherlands work permit application.
 Normally, the foreign worker will receive a work permit valid only for one employer and for one year.
 Such a permit needs to be renewing each year.

 An employee may only change employment after the new employer has obtained a work permit for them.

 Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess a valid Netherlands work permit.
 In addition, any work “on black” will never qualify you for a work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you can be hit with hefty fines or even barred from the country.

 Many health and technical professions in the Netherlands are regulated, meaning you have to register with the appropriate body prior to working legally.

 Contact the Embassy of the Netherlands in your home country for more information about the Netherlands work permit

 To be successful in your Netherlands job search and getting the job you want, you need to prepare a Netherlands cover letter and Netherlands CV which you must email instantly to the prospective employers selected during a job search in the Netherlands.

 When you receive an invitation to the Netherlands job interview, you may apply for the Netherlands visa and work permit.
-Then prepare yourself for job interview and take a look at Netherlands dress code because how you dress is the one of the most important attribute in being hired.
+Then prepare yourself for a job interview and take a look at Netherlands dress code because how you dress is the one of the most important attribute in being hired.